Thailand, The Trip That Changed Everything

 More observant.

-I came home realizing how much life existed outside my own routines, assumptions, and tiny corner of familiarity.
+I came home realizing how much life existed outside my routines, assumptions, and the small corner of the world I'd always known.

 This website exists because of Thailand.

-Because somewhere between the temples, humidity, night markets, long bus rides, and complete uncertainty, I realized movement was going to become part of who I was.
+Because somewhere between the temples, the humidity, the night markets, the long bus rides, and the complete uncertainty, I realized I wasn't simply collecting destinations.

 Previous